Table of Contents

 Depending on the display type, the alternate accents will be displayed as colored diamonds following the word.
 The color of the diamonds represents what that alternate accents are.
 This way, color coding can be used to remember the alternate accents of words in addition to the dominant accent.

 When a single word is comprised of multiple accent phrases, once generated, it will appear like in the picture above.
-To understand why this is and what to do about it, watch from 17:52 in the Q&A video and read the notes below.
+To understand why this is and what to do about it, watch from 17:52 in the and read the notes below.

 In The Browser